RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-09-06-ai-upsc-mock-test.md

     options: List[str]
     correct_index: int
     explanation: str

-@dataclass
 ```

-I use the `MCQ` class to organize related behavior and state.
-Encapsulation here makes the code easier to extend and reuse.
+This class is designed to represent structured data in a clean, organized way, combining related behavior and attributes for easier reuse.

 ### Class: Essay